Penny Barker: Women's

 With their successful results over the past few seasons, Team Barker had enough points to qualify for the 2021 Canadian Olympic Curling Pre-Trials.
 There, the team finished with a 3–3 record, just shy of qualifying for the playoff round.
 On the Saskatchewan tour, the team picked up tour wins at the SaskTour Women's Moose Jaw and the SaskTour Women's Weyburn.
 Team Barker entered the 2022 Saskatchewan Scotties Tournament of Hearts as the second ranked team, only behind Team Chelsea Carey.
 In the triple knockout event, the team lost the A Qualifier game to the Carey rink before defeating Amber Holland in the B Qualifier.
 This qualified them for the 1 vs. 2 page playoff game which they would drop to the Carey rink.
 Following a win in the semifinal against Team Holland, Barker faced Carey for the third time in the championship in the provincial final.
 This time, Team Barker would win the match 7–5, winning the provincial title and qualifying for the 2022 Scotties Tournament of Hearts as Team Saskatchewan.
 At the Hearts, Barker led her team to a 4–4 round robin record, just missing out on the championship round.

+Team Barker had a successful 2022–23 season tour season, allowing them to easily qualify for the 2023 Saskatchewan Scotties Tournament of Hearts.
+To start the season, the team played in the inaugural PointsBet Invitational where after an opening game win against Hollie Duncan, they dropped their quarterfinal game to Kaitlyn Lawes.
+On the Saskatchewan tour, the team won three events: the Moose Jaw SaskTour Spiel, the Regina Highland SWCT Event and the SaskTour Women's Players Championship.
+They also had a strong showing at the 2022 Western Showdown, reaching the quarterfinals where they lost to world champions Team Silvana Tirinzoni.
+Despite their tour dominance in their home province, they were not able to defend their provincial title, finishing 2–3 through the triple knockout.
+The following season was not as successful for the team as they were unable to win any tour titles.
+However, their multiple quarterfinal finishes earned them enough points to qualify directly for the 2024 Saskatchewan Scotties Tournament of Hearts.
+In the round robin, the team had a 3–2 record which earned them a spot in the final four.
+Facing Michelle Englot in the 3 vs. 4 game, they lost 9–6 and were eliminated from contention.
+After the season, the team disbanded.